babangsund/react-relay-local-query-renderer/README.md

 ## Usage

 Used just like a regular [QueryRenderer](https://relay.dev/docs/en/query-renderer).
-Notice that unlike `QueryRenderer`,  `LocalQueryRenderer` is able to return a snapshot on the initial render.
+Unlike `QueryRenderer`,  `LocalQueryRenderer` is able to return a snapshot on the initial render.

 ```jsx
 import LocalQueryRenderer from "react-relay-local-query-renderer";